sellanraa/sellanraa-website/README.md

 I'm not sure I'll get to accessibility, but that is my goal this week__

-As far as Javascript, I've inserted a random image loader for the main/bio page (index.html) and I'm hoping to integrate the option to enlarge photos as well__
+As far as Javascript, I've inserted a random image loader for the main/bio page (index.html) and I've integrated the option to enlarge ween photos as well on each of the dog pages.